cplou99/Gen-Swarms/README.md

 ## Testing
+To generate some pointclouds with their trajectories from a trained model, please run.

 ```bash
 # Test a generator
 python test_gen.py --ckpt ./logs_gen/gen-swarms_airplane.pt --categories airplane --num_gen_samples 10
 ```

-Some generated pointclouds with their trajectories and the evaluation metrics used in the paper will be saved at `results` folder.
-If you want to replicate the results of the paper, please put `--num_gen_samples None`.
+Results will be saved at `results` folder.
+If you want to replicate the results of the paper, please run with `--num_gen_samples None`.
 You may find some additional scripts inside `show` folder to visualize results.

 ## Citation